walen007/miniNodeJS/README.md

 Some people say that the technique makes your code run faster, well, I am yet to find out that fact.
-Of course your application will run faster if you do not have unecessary things in the memory, which the self executing anonymous function prevents.
+Of course your application will run faster if you do not have unecessary items in the memory, which the self executing anonymous function prevents.